Where to Stay on the Amalfi Coast

 • How do you get around the Amalfi Coast?

 Forget driving.
-The narrow coastal road (the SS163) is not an easy drive and has many blind curves and heavy summer traffic.
+The narrow coastal road (the SS163) is not an easy or fun drive and has many blind curves and heavy summer traffic.
 Parking is also a nightmare.
 Better to use public transport.
 Buses are a good, cheap option with regular services to all the main towns and villages.
 Be warned though, travel sickness is a possibility, particularly for kids.
 To avoid the roads, seasonal ferries run along the coast serving Amalfi, Positano, and other ports of call between mid-May and October.

 • How long is the Amalfi Coast?